bmcguir2/molsim/README.md

 For the latest build, either for testing or for contributing, please clone the `development` branch of this reposity.

 We recommend using `conda` for maintaining Python environments.
-Once you have acquired the code either from downloading a release or cloning the repository, you can create a new `conda` environment by running the following in the `molsim` directory:
+Once you have acquired the code either from downloading a release or cloning the repository, you can create a new `conda` environment (called `molsim`) by running the following in the `molsim` directory:

-`conda create -f conda.yml`
+`conda env create -f conda.yml molsim`

 followed by: